heinrich5991/libtw2/doc/map.md

     - External images have `external` = true and the `data` field on `-1`.
     Those images can only be loaded by clients that have those in their `mapres` directory, meaning only a small set of images should be external.
     The client looks for those images by using the `name` field.
+- the CString behind `name` must fit into 128 bytes

 Envelopes
 ---------